 Deficiencies of dietary folate, along with vitamins B6 (pyridoxine) and B12 (cobalamin) or reduced activity of the MTHFR enzyme results in reduced conversion of homocysteine to methionine, leading to a build up of homocysteine levels in the blood.

 The question remains as to whether these increased levels of homocysteine relate to migraine, and study results are quite inconsistent.
-Whilst some studies have shown extreme levels of homocysteine in the cerebrospinal fluid of migraine with aura sufferers others looking at blood plasma levels have been less consistent with some studies showing significant changes and others no difference between controls and migraineurs.
+Whilst some studies have shown extreme levels of homocysteine in the cerebrospinal fluid of migraine with aura sufferers3 others looking at blood plasma levels have been less consistent with some studies showing significant changes4 and others no difference between controls and migraineurs5 .

 Does folic acid or folate play a role in migraine treatment?